 What is a gas Carcass and information as to why we still need access even if you feel there is no gas in the property

 You may think that you have no gas on your home or do not use gas.
 We need to check the appliances if they are in use or not.
 Often you may have a dead gas supply to your property, or a gas meter that you may not use.
 These are known as gas carcasses in the gas industry and we need to still attend and ensure that a gas appliance has not been connected and that there are no other changes to the gas carcass since our last visit.
 This is a requirement under the gas regulations.

 There may be occasion where the appliance is found unsafe and the engineer on site will applies the gas industry unsafe procedure and advisee of the next steps that will be taken.
 This could mean that they need to turn of the gas appliances for your safety, if this is what happens next will be explained to you.

-It is important that we gain access first time, as this means that any risk in your home in terms of gas safety has been minimised for you, it also means that Robert Heath heating donate £1 to Barnet Homes for every 1st access they get.
+It is important that we gain access first time, as this means that any risk in your home in terms of gas safety has been minimised for you, it also means that Mears donate £1 to Barnet Homes for every 1st access they get.
 This money accumulates and is then passed back to you as our residents to apply for a community initiative fund to make improvements to your local area.
-Therefore 1st time access not only helps us meet our legal obligation it further secures your safety but also means there will more money donated by Robert Heath that you can then apply to use for your local community.
+Therefore 1st time access not only helps us meet our legal obligation it further secures your safety but also means there will more money donated by Mears that you can then apply to use for your local community.